briansunter/graph/site/src/content/logseq/issue-6.md

 The reason it's so difficult is because you can't see your oppononents pieces.
 It has "imperfect information" like poker, so you have to infer what's on the board.

-King that it's a mathematically interesting game renewed my interest a bit, and I've been playing it on mobile.
+Knowing that it's a mathematically interesting game renewed my interest a bit, and I've been playing it on mobile.
 It has a great "quick play" mode which randomizes the initial layout which makes it much faster to practice.

 ![ ](/assets/image_1657604178916_0_1672132676533_0.png)